phanx-wow/GridStatusHealTrace/trunk/README.txt

 Features
 --------

-GridStatusHealTrace adds a status to Grid that appears briefly when you heal a group member with a multi-target or AoE healing spell.
+GridStatusHealTrace adds a status to Grid that activates briefly when you heal a group member with a multi-target or AoE healing spell.

 By default, the following spells are traced: